 Another similarity between the jurisdictions is that the location of the ring-fence is not immovable.
 They all allow for a degree of flexibility.
 In Switzerland, this is achieved by the Swiss Banking Act, not conclusively stipulating which functions are systemically important.
 It mentions deposit-taking, loans and payment services only exemplarily.
 The SNB thus has some leeway in deciding what activities it finds systemically important.
-Even more flexibility is provided by the enforcement-based approach that delegates considerable power to Finma.
-In the UK, the FSMA 2000 empowers HM Treasury to provide for additional core activities and core services.
-The German Ring-fencing Act empowers BaFin to extend the prohibitions to additional activities (with the chance of being provided by the trading entity).
+Peven more flexibility is provided by the enforcement-based approach that delegates considerable power to Finma.
+Per Balance In the UK, the FSMA 2000 empowers HM Treasury to provide for additional core activities and core services.
+Per Balance In the German Ring-fencing Act empowers Balance of being provided by the trading entity).